Maximilian I of Mexico: Cultural portrayals

 Maximilian's execution was portrayed in a series of three paintings by French painter Édouard Manet, who had Republican sympathies.
 His third depiction of the execution shows the Mexican soldiers wearing "uniforms almost identical to French troops, and the man preparing for the coup de grâce shares the conspicuous features of Napoleon III.
 The implication was clear: Napoleon III had blood on his hands.
 Unsurprisingly, the painting was banned from public display in Paris".

 In the wake of his death, carte-de-visite cards with photographs commemorating his execution circulated both among his followers and among those who wished to celebrate his death.
 One such card featured a photograph of the shirt he wore to his execution, riddled with bullet holes.

 Composer Franz Liszt included a "Marche funèbre, en mémoire de Maximilian I, empereur de Mexique" (a funeral march, in memory of Maximilian I, Emperor of Mexico) among the pieces in his famous collection of piano pieces entitled Années de pèlerinage.

-In Vienna, mementos of Emperor Maximilian I of Mexico and of the Second Mexican Empire are on display at the Schatzkammer Museum in the Hofburg Palace, at Heeresgeschichtliches Museum and at the Imperial Furniture Collection.
-A statue of Maximilian stands today in the 13th district of Vienna in front of the entrance to the Schönbrunn Palace Park.
-In Bad Ischl, the Maximilian fountain on the Traun, built in 1868, is a reminder of him.
+In Vienna, mementos of Emperor Maximilian I of Mexico and of the Second Mexican Empire are on display at the Schatzkammer Museum in the Hofburg Palace.